Statistics (See related pages: Military ~ Statistics / Research and Children & Youth ~ Statistics.)

 National Archive of Criminal Justice Data – the mission is to facilitate research in criminal justice and criminology, through the preservation, enhancement, and sharing of computerized data resources; through the production of original research based on archived data; and through specialized training workshops in quantitative analysis of crime and justice data.
 NACJD provides the following services to assist those using our data collections: the identification of appropriate criminological and criminal justice data collections on specific topics; custom subsetting of selected data files through our online Survey Documentation and Analysis; and assistance with the retrieval and use of files obtained from the archive.

-National Intimate Partner and Sexual Violence Survey (NISVS) – see related NISVS page.
+National Intimate Partner and Sexual Violence Survey (NISVS) – See collection of NISVS study results, related materials interpreting the study and practical guidance in using the information.

 NIBRS (National Incident-Based Reporting System): Victims of Domestic Violence, Office of Juvenile Justice and Delinquency Prevention, Washington, DC.